rimutaka/lambda-debugger-runtime-emulator/README.md

 __Initial setup:__

-- clone this repository locally
+- clone and build this repository locally
-- build for release or debug
 - create _request_ and _response_ queues in SQS with IAM permissions

 __Per Lambda function:__